frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 * Create: From a submitted Sales Order, you can create the following:

     * Delivery Note - To make a shipment entry.
-You can also make Delivery Note for selected items based on delivery date.
+You can also make Delivery Note for selected items based on the delivery date.
     * Work Order - To start a Work Order with the raw materials.
     * Sales Invoice - To bill the Order.
     * Material Request - To request re-stocking materials if out of stock.